slevithan/regex-recursion/README.md

 This is an official plugin for [Regex+](https://github.com/slevithan/regex) that adds support for recursive matching up to a specified max depth *N*, where *N* can be between 2 and 100.
 Generated regexes are native JavaScript `RegExp` instances.

 > [!NOTE]
 > Regex flavors vary on whether they offer infinite or fixed-depth recursion.
-For example, recursion in Oniguruma uses a depth limit of 20, and doesn't allow changing this.
+For example, recursion in Oniguruma uses a default depth limit of 20.

 Recursive matching is added to a regex via one of the following (the recursion depth limit is provided in place of *`N`*):